chunhualiao/chunhualiao.github.io/_posts/2023-02-18-i-have-decided-to-start-blogging.md

 Just to have a place to write and share random thoughts and ideas.

-I have followed the instructions from https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html to create this blogging website.
+I have followed the instructions from [Chad's Blog](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html) to create this blogging website.